 Please note elementary students will be dismissed to the buses starting at 3:23 p.m.
 Elementary students will be dismissed daily to parents at 3:23 p.m. and parents need to arrive in time for dismissal.
-Parents who pick up their children on a daily or a regular schedule should complete a Daily Dismissal Form and return it to the office.
+Parents who pick up their children on a daily or a regular schedule should complete a Daily Dismissal Form or the Parent Pick Up Google Doc and return it to the office.
 Parents who pick up their children are to enter the school through door B3 located near the Discovery Garden and sign the dismissal sheet at the sign-out table in the main hallway outside the cafeteria and gym (all-purpose room).
-Children are dismissed to Arts Alive classroom and parents need to wait in the hallway to pick up their children instead of going to the classroom.
+Children are dismissed to the all-purpose room and parents need to wait in the hallway to pick up their children instead of going to the classroom.
 (Please note that we do not dismiss children from the elementary office at the end of the day.)
 Parents should park in the stadium parking lot if picking up their child/children at the end of the school day.